 NW Run/Walk for Epilepsy: In June 2013, the AOMS team participated in the Northwest Run/Walk for Epilepsy.
 In November 2012, one of our surgery assistants/implant coordinators, Mel, lost her significant other, Zach, to epilepsy.
 For more information, please visit www.nwrunwalk.org.

 Abroad: Both Dr. Savage and Dr. Rajagopal have taken their oral surgery skill around the world to help those who need it most.
-Dr. Savage traveled to Haiti in 2003, and he most recently returned from El Salvador earlier this year.
-One of our surgery assistants/implant coordinators, Mel, also served, along with Dr. Savage’s daughter Anna.
-Dr. Rajagopal also journeyed to Costa Rica for a mission in 2003, and another mission to Guatemala in 2014 is currently being planned.
-Stay tuned for more information.
+Dr. Savage traveled to Haiti in 2003, El Salvador in 2013, Nicaragua in 2014, and Guatemala in 2015.
+One of our Surgery Assistants/Implant Coordinators, Mel, served in El Salvador along with Dr. Savage’s daughter, Anna.
+Two other Surgery Assistant/Implant Coordinators, Billie and Stephanie, also served in Guatemala with Dr. Savage and two of his children, Anna and Nathaniel.
+Dr. Rajagopal journeyed to Costa Rica for a mission in 2003.

 MOM: The Oregon Mission of Mercy (MOM) provides free dental care to those in our state who may not otherwise receive treatment.
 AOMS has been involved with the event for the past three years.
 Both Dr. Savage and Dr. Rajagopal, along with numerous other AOMS staff members, make it a priority to volunteer every year.
 In 2012, the MOM came to our neck of the woods, serving over 1,200 patients with nearly $750,000 worth of dental treatment.
 For more information, please visit www.oregondental.org